 After leaving the UK Export Control Organisation (now Export Control Joint Unit) David worked in industry as Head of Compliance for Fortune 500 and FTSE 100 companies, with significant involvement in US export compliance under both ITAR and EAR as well civil nuclear export controls administered by the Department of Energy and Nuclear Regulatory Commission and Office of Foreign Assets Control (OFAC) sanctions.
 He was appointed a Fellow of the Royal Aeronautical Society for his export control work in the aerospace industry.

 In 2007, recognising an increasing demand from industry, especially in relation to UK companies having to deal with US controls, he established his own consultancy.
-David now provides services to a large international client base, ranging in size from small businesses to global multi-nationals and encompassing very diverse industries and technologies.
+David now provides services to a large international client base, ranging in size from small businesses to global multi-nationals and encompassing very diverse industries and technologies, including specialist support to law firms.
 Most new business is now via referrals from previous or existing clients.

 David was the founding Chairman of the Export Group for Aerospace and Defence (EGADD), which he developed into the UK’s leading trade body on export controls, and a widely recognised expert in his field.
 He stood down as Chair of EGAD in 2012 in order to devote more time to his consultancy business.